MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/build-release-assets/go.md

+---
+logo: go
+---
 # Go
 > How to build and release assets for a Go project

 ## Go Releaser

+This tool helps build your application for several platforms.

+### Resources

 - [Homepage](https://goreleaser.com/)
 - [Quickstart](https://goreleaser.com/quick-start/)
 - [GitHub Actions](https://goreleaser.com/ci/actions/) section

 ### Sample

+There is a GitHub Actions action you can use in your CI.

 - `release.yml` from the docs.
     ```